Thomsn1337/ObsidianNotes/programming/web_development/basics/front_end_development.md

 ## Technologies

-A front-end developer will mainly use [html](html.md), [css](css.md) and [javascript](javascript.md) to create the layout and the styles of the webpages and to make them interactive.
+A front-end developer will mainly use [HTML](html.md), [CSS](css.md) and [JavaScript](javascript.md) to create the layout and the styles of the web pages and to make them interactive.
 Bigger or more complex projects make use of [frameworks](frameworks.md) to simplify the process of creation.